LeonAD19/MelodyMap/README.md

 ### Review and Retrospective

-For this sprint our main focus was to ....
+For this sprint our main focus was to finalize aspects of the user expierence, now the use can preview other people's songs and queue them into their own spotfy accounts.
+There is also some user customization for the expiereience of the user.

 * [__Retrospective__](./Documentation/Sprint2/Sprint3-Retrospective.md)